-Today’s blog post is possible thanks to Rumba Meats for putting out a quality product and making it available in my area. (www.rumbameats.com) For many years when I first moved here, just finding fresh chile serrano or jalapeño was unheard of.
-My Mom would send me care packages every 6 months or so.
-They were filled with tortillas, avocados, limes, chile serrano and a few other goodies that I loved.
-When I look back and think of the countless unselfish hours my Mom and Dad spent in the kitchen cooking.
+This blog post for menudo verde is a paid post from Rumba Meats.
+All the opinions are my own.
+Finally, thanks to Rumba Meats for putting out a quality product and making it available in my area. (www.rumbameats.com) For many years when I first moved here, just finding fresh chile serrano or jalapeño was unheard of.
+This recipe for menudo verde is not as common as the traditional red chile menudo, but still quite delicious!
+Thank goodness for the care packages mom sent filled with tortillas, avocados, limes, chile serrano all those years ago.
+I think back at the countless unselfish hours my Mom and Dad spent in the kitchen cooking.
 And not only did they do it at home, but for a few years we had a Mexican food business.
-But the most beautiful inspiration for all this mad cooking that I do, is my mami, Blanca Mendez Garcia.
+But the most beautiful inspiration for all this mad cooking that I do, is my Mami, Blanca Mendez Garcia.
 Both Dad and her always had a passion for the foods from Mexico.
 I can still remember the super early morning Menudo sessions.
 Mom slicing away, stainless steel pots banging together.
 The aromas, lol!
 If you are unfamiliar with preparing menudo, well, it has it’s own special aroma.
 With that said, I wouldn’t have it any other way.
 With the proper washing and cooking, menudo is delicious!
 And waking up knowing we were going to have menudo that day.
-My dad, Ramiro, could not get to la panaderia fast enough for my liking, ha, ha, ha!
+My dad, Ramiro, could not get to la panaderia fast enough!
 He would pick up fresh, hot bolillos or pan frances (French bread) as Mom called it.
 Perfect to serve with menudo.
 To say that my parents rubbed off on me would be putting it lightly.
 What a blessing.

 Mom serving up a big Mexican-style bowl of chile rojo menudo.
 The bigger the bowl, the better.
 It’s not Mexican unless it was that big, lol!!
 Worked great for cereal on Saturday morning too, ha ha… Oh my goodness.
 A rare picture of my Mom with her hair down.
 She typically would wear it in a tight bun.